jackorden/Examensarbete/README.md

 #### Workflow example

-Workflow gets triggered on push to the branch "testing", when changes are made to "postgres-docker/docker-compose.yml""
+A workflow gets triggered on push to the branch "testing", when changes are made to "postgres-docker/docker-compose.yml".

 ```yml
 name: Push docker compose into testing